osmajosue/Earthquake_Weather_Serverless_Data_Pipeline/README.md

 # Earthquake & Weather Serverless Data Pipeline (Terraform + AWS + Grafana)

 ## 📌 Overview
 This is a personal project to build a 100% serverless, cloud-native data pipeline on AWS using Terraform.
-It ingests real-time **Earthquake data from USGS** and enriches it with **Weather data from Open-Meteo**, processes and transforms it using AWS Glue and Apache Iceberg, analyzes it via Athena, and visualizes the results in Grafana.
+It ingests **Earthquake data from USGS** and enriches it with **Weather data from Open-Meteo**, processes and transforms it using AWS Glue and Apache Iceberg, analyzes it via Athena, and visualizes the results in Grafana.

 ---